skolambkar98/SQL-Practice/README.md

 # SQL-Practice
-In this Repository, I practised all the operations i have learnt starting from creating dataset and performing operations
+In this Repository, I practised all the operations i have learnt starting from creating dataset and performing operations on strings.
+Source for better understanding of the string functions (https://www.club-oracle.com/threads/oracle-pl-sql-instr-and-substr-functions.16260/)

 ### Steps to create HR Schema: